Books For Growing Christians

 (For further reading on Missions, see the numerous missionary biographies in my Christian Biography book list.)

-(See the above section for pastors.)
+(See the above section of biographies especially for pastors.)

 - Lectures to My Students, C. H. Spurgeon.